knight-lang/knight-lang/specs.md

 If the subshell returns a nonzero status code, this function's behaviour is undefined.
 If the subshell's stdout does not contain characters that can appear in a string (see [String](#String)), this function's behaviour is undefined.

-Everything else is left up to the implementation---what to do about stderr and stdin, whether to abort execution on failure or continue, how environment variables are propagated, etc.
+Everything else is left up to the implementation—what to do about stderr and stdin, whether to abort execution on failure or continue, how environment variables are propagated, etc.

 ### 4.2.6 `QUIT(number)`
 Aborts the entire knight interpreter with the given status code.